adammurdoch/kotlin-tools/plugins/README.md

 ### TODO

+- Fix native image for linux
 - Set JDK to 11.
 - Use toolchain's `jlink` command.
 - Generate module file.
-- Use correct architecture for macOS native binary and embedded JVM
+- Use correct architecture for macOS native binary, embedded JVM and GraalVM native binary output.
 - Add a settings plugin that add the maven repo and plugin dependencies to the root project.
 - Add some kind `assembleDebug` task to build a single dev target.
 - Add jvm library convention plugin and use for `downloads` project.